codedsk/rplay/mapping/README.md

 **shiny\_mapping\_examples.Rmd**

 A R Markdown Notebook that uses the Shiny runtime for rendering.
+This is often referred to as an interactive document.
 It still combines narritive, code blocks, and output just like a regular R Markdown file, but also include a Shiny application (or widgets) that require a running Shiny server to support the interactive widgets.
-This file builds upon leaflet\_plotly\_examples.Rmd by showing how to use the `shinyApp()` function to combine the Leaflet map and Plotly graph into a single application where the elements react to each other.
+This file builds upon leaflet\_plotly\_examples.Rmd by showing how to use the `shinyApp()` function to combine the Leaflet map and Plotly graph into a single application where the user can manipulate the elements, and the elements react to each other.
 Inside Rstudio, use the Run Document button to convert the notebook with Shiny application into a HTML web page.

 **indiana\_precip\_shiny/app.R**